Moscow State University of Medicine and Dentistry: Establishment

-The history of Moscow State University of Medicine and Dentistry (MSUMD) dates back to the 19th century, when the first dental school was opened in Moscow by I.M.
+The history of Moscow State University of Medicine and Dentistry (MSUMD) dates back to the 19th century, when the first dental surgery school was opened in 1892 by I.M.
 Kovarsky.
 Later, when the Soviets came to power in Russia, it was turned into the House of Soviet Dentistry.

 Early Soviet years

 In February 1920, when the Kovarsky dental school went under the jurisdiction of Narkomzdrav (the People's Commissariat of Health), the Kovarsky school was transformed into a dental research center by the decision of Narkomzdrav's dental health division in order to bring together all dental care units that existed at the time in different parts of Moscow — a demonstration dispensary, a chemical laboratory, and the Kovarsky institution itself.
 The center was named the House of Soviet Dentistry (HSD) and among its main purposes were the retraining of former dentists into oral care consultants, and the preparation of secondary dental personnel, such as dental mechanics, filling and prosthetic specialists, and chair side assistants.

 First renamed in December, 1920, the HSD's official opening took place two years later in April 1922, when again it was given a different name.
 This time it was the State Institute of Dentistry (SID), which was to be headed by M.В.
-Yankovsky, who directed his staff in an in-depth study of Dentistry and Odontology before anything else; the two major problems to be solved were tooth decay and periodontal disease.
+Yankovsky, who directed his staff in a study of Dentistry and Odontology before anything else; the two major problems to be solved were tooth decay and periodontal disease.
 Another new name, that of the State Institute of Stomatology and Odontology (SISO) was given in April 1927 by decree of the Sovnarkom (the Soviet government).
 In 1932, the SISO was renamed yet again, this time to the State Research Institute of Stomatology and Odontology (SRISO) and from then on it was concerned mostly with scientific research problems.